abdalkreem15/todo-list/README.md

 - Filter tasks by **All**, **Completed**, or **Incomplete** to easily organize your list
 - Visually appealing and clean design for a great user experience
 - Remove tasks you no longer need
 - Light and dark mode themes for better accessibility and comfort
+- Rearrangeing tasks by draging them to the place you want

 ## Future Updates